Janeweightman/Credit-card-churn-analysis/README.md

 * Microsoft Co-Pilot

 # Planning:
-* I used github project board to help me plan and keep track of my progress.
+* I used a github [project board](https://github.com/users/Janeweightman/projects/3) to help me plan and keep track of my progress.

 # Development Roadmap:
 A struggle I encountered was getting Plotly graphs to work due to NBFormat issues, this was solved using Microsoft co-pilot that required a pip update.
 # Data Analysis Libraries:
-Pandas, Numpy, Plotly, Seabon and Matplotlib.
+* Pandas
+* Numpy
+* Plotly
+* Seabon
+* Matplotlib
 # Credits:
 * The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly.
 * Microsoft Copilot integrated into VS code was used to help with code generation and debugging.